surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.48.4-rc.6 =
+= 3.48.4-rc.7 =

-(2017/11/19) Fixed an SQL syntax error when deleting expired transients.
-Fixed the description from Yoast SEO in a post loop.
-Added a 'wpsso_get_event_place_id' filter for the single event place id.
+(2017/11/20) Added Schema ImageObject 'alternativeHeadline' and 'caption' properties.
+Fixed an SQL syntax error when deleting expired transients.
+Fixed the description value from Yoast SEO in a post loop.

 = 3.48.3 =